evenifyouforget/forumlib/README.md

 The distinct components of the text processor are:

 * A regex-based macro/replacement system
-* Inlining external CSS files
+* Linking in (inserting contents of) external CSS files
 * Inlining CSS styles onto elements
 * Removing elements that cannot be seen
 * Generating BBCode from the HTML